Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 That would be fun.

-except for winning between where I was moving a little bit.
+Except for when in between where I was moving a little bit, but not much.

 So much so that you're basically hiding in plain sight there.